TI-Tokyo/riak-docs-fork/content/riak/kv/3.0.1/configuring/reference.md

 > **Please Note:**
 >
 > Riak KV's strong consistency is an experimental feature and may be removed from the product in the future.
 Strong consistency is not commercially supported or production-ready.
-Strong consistency is incompatible with Multi-Datacenter Replication, Riak Search, Bitcask Expiration, LevelDB Secondary Indexes, Riak Data Types and Commit Hooks.
+Strong consistency is incompatible with Multi-Datacenter Replication, Bitcask Expiration, LevelDB Secondary Indexes, Riak Data Types and Commit Hooks.
 It suffers from known issues and we do not recommend its usage in any production environment.

 Riak's strong consistency feature has a variety of tunable parameters that allow you to enable and disable strong consistency, modify the